twinnydotdev/twinny/README.md

 ### Prerequisites

-To make use of twinny properly, you will need to run [here](https://github.com/rjmacarthy/twinny-api).
+To make use of twinny properly, you will need to run the [twinny-api](https://github.com/rjmacarthy/twinny-api).
 This is the server which serves the extention with compltions.

 Follow the instructions [here](https://github.com/rjmacarthy/twinny-api) on how to install and run the server.